 Personality changes are very common after a traumatic brain injury (TBI), because brain injury affects how people understand and process information.
 It’s not an exaggeration to say that a person who has suffered a TBI is just not the same person they once were.

-Below, our experienced brain attorneys will discuss the way that a brain injury may affect a victim’s personality.
+Below, we will discuss the way that a brain injury may affect a victim’s personality.
 If you or a loved one has suffered a TBI, you may be entitled to compensation.
-West Coast Trial Lawyers is always here to answer any questions you may have about TBI.
+Our brain injury attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about TBI.

 After a TBI, personality changes typically originate from either:

 A TBI causes marked personality changes because it has damaged important connections going from the cerebral cortex to the limbic system.
 The cerebral cortex plays an important role in awareness, memory, attention, cognition, and perception.
 The limbic system is important because it supports motivation, behavior, and emotions.

 The brain is very delicate.
 It goes without saying that a serious brain injury will have the unfortunate effect of disrupting connections inside the brain, which help people with emotional awareness, as well as being able to react accordingly to certain emotional situations.